 Caddyshack wasn't the only time the writer infused his projects with Zen; he tried to make a few movies about the topic.
 One rejected pitch was a comedy about Zen Buddhists in the Himalayas fighting the Red Chinese.
 He also tried to produce a film adaptation of the book Zen and the Art of Motorcycle Maintenance before his accidental death in 1980, just a month after Caddyshack hit theaters.

-10. Caddyshack evolved into something other than “Animal House at a golf course,” and employed a classic comedy trio for inspiration.
+10. Caddyshack evolved into something other than “Animal House on a golf course,” and employed a classic comedy trio for inspiration.

 Ramis filmed scripted scenes of Danny and the caddies running wild at the country club, believing that his scenes with Tony D’Annunzio and Maggie O'Hooligan would form the main core of the story.
 But viewing the dailies after a few days of shooting, Ramis realized that the scenes featuring the golfers were too essential to let go.
 This forced Ramis and his co-screenwriters to reconfigure the narrative focus of the coming-of-age story about Danny into a broader comedic view of the country club itself, based around the hilarious vignettes involving Murray, Dangerfield, and Chase.
 Ramis would now conduct Caddyshack as if it were a Marx Brothers film.
 According to Ramis, he thought of Dangerfield as Groucho, Murray as Harpo, and Chase as Chico.

-11. The introduction scene between Murray and Chase was based on the contents of a studio note.
+11. Caddyshack's introduction scene between Bill Murray and Chevy Chase was based on the contents of a studio note.

 The original script for Caddyshack did not include a scene where Carl Spackler and Ty Webb meet, so the studio sent Ramis a note requesting that he take advantage of the talent and come up with a funny scene for Murray and Chase.
 Some on the set were skeptical of the outcome, thanks to some bad blood between the two after Murray replaced Chase on SNL.